model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 To enable stubbing in the analysis, one must add the attribute `#[kani::stub(<function_name>, <stub_name>)]` to the harness function.
 In addition, Kani must be called with options `--enable-unstable --enable-stubbing --harness <harness_name>`.
-Note that stubbing only works for a single harness at the moment.
+Note that `--harness` is needed because the stubbing feature is limited to a single harness at the moment.

 ### An example: stubbing `rand::random`